ajryan/exist-spoon/README.md

 This is a .NET Core application.
 Install the .NET core runtime and then execute the application with the commandline

     dotnet run <path to exist-spoon.dll> <path to .TDL tasklist>

+## Authentication ##

+On the first run, the tool will open your browser to authenticate with exist.io.
+The authentication token is saved to your temp folder for use in future runs.

+## Configuration ##

+To configure this app as a user-defined tool in ToDoList:

+1. Tools > Preferences
+2. User Defined Tools
+3. New Tool
+4. Enter tool name (e.g. exist.io)
+4. Path: `C:\Program Files\dotnet\dotnet.exe`
+5. Arguments: <path to exist-spoon.dll> "$(pathname)"